scossar/Discourse-Topic-Archive/README.md

 # Discourse Topic Archive

+**note:** This is a neat plugin, but it's using the jQuery `append()` method to add html strings from an untrusted source to the document.
+There is a better way to do it.
+For the moment I have commented out `line:145` of `wp-discourse-topic.js`.
+I'll update it soon.

 Saves a Discourse topic as a WordPress post

 This plugin adds a Discourse topic meta-box to the WordPress admin screen.
 The meta-box accepts a URL for a Discourse